timohe/ethTicTacToe/README.md

 -Say who is the winner in the text above the board -Balance in separate window and gets refreshed -Tictactoe as square

+Done:
 -Contract owner can get money left in the contract -Game over so you cant continue playing

 ## Things that could be improved
-1. Once you hosted, you cannot get your money back. (this is the business model).
++ Once you hosted, you cannot get your money back. (this is the business model).
-2. use save math to increase security
++ use save math to increase security
-3. Make it possible that one address can host multiple games
++ Make it possible that one address can host multiple games
-4. Variable pot amount
++ Variable pot amount

 ## Important commands
 `web3.fromWei(eth.getBalance(eth.accounts[1]), "ether")`